 About the GDPR

 The General Data Protection Regulation replaces Directive 95/46/EC (the “Directive”), and was adopted in May 2016.
-It will apply in EU Member States and will begin to be enforced in May 2018.
+It applies in EU Member States and began being enforced in May 2018.
 The regulation gives increased rights to individuals and increased obligations for organizations processing personal information.

 - Non-EU Businesses – The scope of the Regulation expands to include entities that either “offer goods or services to EU residents,” or “monitor the behavior of EU residents.”
 Many businesses not currently subject to European data protection law will now need to comply with the new Regulation even if they don’t have any presence in Europe.

 - Data Processors – EU privacy law has always thought of data processing roles in terms of “controller” and “processor.”
 At a high level, in the EU a “controller” is the organization that makes important decisions about how data are handled and used.
 A processor typically is a vendor to the “controller” and only handles/uses data at the direction of its “controller” customer.
 In the past, most privacy rules have applied directly to the “controller” organization.
 Now, though, the GDPR imposes direct compliance requirements on data processors in addition to data controllers.
 These requirements potentially include appointment of a DPO, requirements for Data Protection Impact Assessments/Privacy Impact Assessments (DPIA/PIAs) and compliance with cross-border data transfers.
 Data processors are directly liable for fines and claims from data subjects.
 (Articles 26, 27, 28.)

 Quick sidebar: “Controller” means the natural or legal person, public authority, agency or any other body which alone or jointly with others determines the purposes and means of the processing of personal data; where the purposes and means of processing are determined by EU or Member State laws, the controller (or the criteria for nominating the controller) may be designated by those laws.
 Art.4(7)